-The controller terminal strip and detector terminal strip are three- and four-position plug-in style terminal strips, respectively.
+The controller terminal strip and detector terminal strip are two- and four-position plug-in style terminal strips, respectively.
 The controller terminal strip is located on the right side of the amplifier and the detector terminal strip is to the left of it.
-Both terminal strips are factory wired to the sensor and main circuit board.
+Both terminal strips are factory wired to the detector/amp terminal strip on the main circuit board.